Skip to Content

 Small round homes that some people may also call Yurts are often assembled from individual panels that are tightened with a cable near the roof.
 This is done to avoid putting the post in the middle of the house that supports the roof.
 This cable system creates a super sturdy structure that can sustain even pretty strong earthquakes.

 Larger round homes are often designed as several interconnected round modules.
-So, instead of one large roof, each module supports just a portion of the roof which is lighter and has fewer chances to collapse during the earthquake.
+So, instead of one large roof, each module supports just a portion of the roof, which is lighter and has fewer chances to collapse during an earthquake.
 Round home builders like Deltec Homes also use stronger roof ties for attaching roof trusses to walls.
 The whole house is usually designed to be wind, hurricane, and earthquake-resistant at the same time.

 4. Energy efficient

-During windy conditions, the air goes around the house penetrating much less through the spaces around windows and doors.
+During windy conditions, the air goes around the house, penetrating much less through the spaces around windows and doors.
 Flat walls of regular rectangular homes often work as sails resisting the air going around and letting it in.
 Thus, circular houses are a lot more energy efficient during cold and hot weather.

-In addition, heating or cooling the round house is also easier and faster because the air goes around the curved walls and there are fewer pocket areas where cold or hot air can be trapped.
+In addition, heating or cooling the round house is also easier and faster because the air goes around the curved walls, and there are fewer pocket areas where cold or hot air can be trapped.

-5. The Round house gets more daylight
+5. The Round House gets more daylight

 More daylight means not only saving on utility bills but also sustaining a healthier environment inside the house.
-Although we all should be careful about overexposing ourselves to excessive doses of sunlight, it is also proven that ultraviolet UVB rays coming from Sun are also very damaging to bacteria and even the most dangerous viruses (see a recent study).
+Although we all should be careful about overexposing ourselves to excessive doses of sunlight, it is also proven that ultraviolet UVB rays coming from the Sun are also very damaging to bacteria and even the most dangerous viruses (see a recent study).

-Ultraviolet (UV) light destroys the molecular bonds that hold together the DNA of viruses and bacteria.
-UV light is a particularly good option for sanitation because it kills bacteria regardless of drug resistance and without toxic chemicals. – Katie Scarlett Brandt – insider.com
+Ultraviolet (UVlight destroys the molecular bonds that hold together the DNA of viruses and bacteriaUV light is a particularly good option for sanitation because it kills bacteria regardless of drug resistance and without toxic chemicals. – Katie Scarlett Brandt – insider.com

-For people with a bit more substantial budget in mind, there is another round house builder Deltec Homes that offers a wide range of round house plans from 300 SQ FT to 2,500+ SQ FT.
+For people with a bit more substantial budget in mind, there is another round house builder, Deltec Homes, that offers a wide range of round house plans from 300 SQ FT to 2,500+ SQ FT.

 Wooden round house kits by Smiling Woods Yurts